Arison13/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

+Window binding - this is an error that happens when we dont give 'this' any context;
+Implicit binding - means look at the left of the dot and thats what 'this' refers to;
+Explicit binding - means explicitly telling the function what the 'this' is refering to using .call, .apply, or .bind;
+New binding - When a function is invoked with a new keyword the 'this' keyword inside that function is bound to the new object being constructed.

 5. Why do we need super() in an extended class?

+we need super()to link to the constructor of the parent class and to have access to its methods and properties

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.